Structured outputs with small local models

 To restrict the support, i.e the tokens the model can sample from, constrained decoding applies a mask.
 This mask sets the probability of non-valid tokens to zero (see Figure 1).

-This means that constrained decoding needs to access the probabilities of each token at each decoding step.
+This means that constrained decoding needs access to the token probabilities at each decoding step.
 So it must live where the decoder is.
 Hence why constrained decoding usually happens in the inference server.

 Open source inference engines like vLLM or TGI enable constrained decoding using the same API as OpenAI.
 To do so, they leverage tools like xgrammar, LLGuidance (vLLM), or outlines (TGI).